Chocolate: The food of Gods

 This sweet and addictive ingredient is also a powerful antioxidant and capable of stimulating the production of endorphins.

-Cocoa beans are grown on the Theobroma Cacao trees, whom name means “food of Gods”.
+Cocoa beans are grown on the Theobroma Cacao trees, whose name means “food of Gods”.
 This evergreen tree needs a tropical climate to grow successfully: plenty of rainfall and high temperatures.

 Inside each bean, there is a viscous and sweet whitish pulp that houses around forty reddish-brown seeds; which are harvested two or three times a year.